chinamike65/hugo-tuolesi/content/book5/book5en.md

 This Bodhisattva will definitely give it to him, giving him a house is like giving a steamed bun, and he will not be stingy at all.

-The Bodhisattva of the Resource Path is sometimes deceived by demonic obstacles, and cannot be completely distinguished.
-Some demons will become the Bodhisattva's own master, or become a Buddha to deceive the Bodhisattva of the Resource Path.
+The Bodhisattva of the Path of Accumulation is sometimes deceived by demonic obstacles, and cannot be completely distinguished.
+Some demons will become the Bodhisattva's own master, or become a Buddha to deceive the Bodhisattva of the Path of Accumulation.

 Beginning with the Kagyo Way, with the growth of the bodhisattva's ability, there is no way to deceive anymore.